piman13/Piman.CrawlerAgents.MangaFire/README.md

-# KamiYomu Crawler Agent — MangaDex
+# KamiYomu Crawler Agent — mangafire.to